f5devcentral/f5-agility-labs-nginx/docs/class2/module1/lab/lab1.rst

    Reference <https://docs.docker.com/engine/reference/builder/>`__.

    .. note:: NGINX Plus now supports the newer ``3.17`` version of Alpine linux.
-      Let’s create add the creation of a NGINX Plus build for Alpine Linux version 3.17 to our CI/CD pipeline.
+      Let’s add the NGINX Plus build for Alpine Linux version 3.17 to our CI/CD pipeline.

 5. Create a new folder called ``alpine3.17`` in this project under the